-^{a)} The standard rates adopted for the line elements per 100 km of circuit and per minute may not be appropriate to some small capacity submarine cables.
-In these cases the rates should be fixed by agreement among the parties concerned, preferably by the application of a correction factor to the standard rates.
+b) The standard rates mentioned for the line element per 100 km of circuit and per minute as set out in footnote a) above may not be appropriate to some small capacity submarine cables.
+In these cases the rates should be fixed by agreement among the parties concerned.